ppmov/ppmov/README.md

 Hello!
-My name is Michael.
+My name is Michael and I'm self-educated Unity C# developer.
-Currently, I'm working as a lead ABAP developer, but also I'm self-taught game developer.
-Mainly, I have experience working with Unity C#, and here you can see my projects.
+Besides, I have experience working with ABAP and PL/SQL.
+I'm enjoy writing qualitative code and solving programming dilemmas.